God Cares: The Sin of Doing Nothing

 God calls us to love Him and our neighbor.

 All through Deuteronomy the Lord gives instructions for the Israelites, that would set them apart as His people.
-Instructions range from recognizing and honoring the Lord as God and having no other gods before Him to the minute details of every day living.
+Instructions range from recognizing and honoring the Lord as God and having no other gods before Him to the minute details of everyday living.
 The Lord was intentional when He said His people are to be different from the rest of the world.
 And one of those distinctions was to love your neighbor as yourself.
 When put into action, this command also speaks to the sin of doing nothing, the sin of complacency.

 Jesus reiterated the importance of loving your neighbor as yourself when He summed up the commandments as loving God with all your heart, soul, and mind, and loving your neighbor as yourself (Matthew 22:37-40).
 This commandment encompasses the entire law and highlights the significance of actively demonstrating love and compassion towards others.

 In the parable of the Good Samaritan (Luke 10:25-37), Jesus teaches the importance of showing mercy and kindness to those in need.
-The religious leaders pass by a wounded man, but it is the Samaritan who demonstrates true love and compassion by stopping to help him.
+The religious leaders pass by a wounded man, but the Samaritan demonstrates true love and compassion by stopping to help him.
 Jesus emphasizes the need to go beyond religious obligations and actively engage in acts of kindness towards others.

 James addresses the issue of faith without works, stressing that genuine faith is accompanied by action (James 2:14-17).
 He gives the example of seeing a brother or sister in need and merely offering empty words without taking practical steps to help them.
-James declares that such faith is dead and unfruitful, emphasizing the importance of actively loving others through tangible acts of compassion.
+James declares that such faith is dead and unfruitful, emphasizing the importance of loving others through tangible acts of compassion.

-The commandment to love your neighbor as yourself encompasses both a call to action and a warning against complacency.
-True love is not idle or complacent; it is active and seeks to uplift and support those in need, manifested through compassionate action, extending a helping hand to those in need.
+The commandment to love your neighbor as yourself encompasses a call to action and a warning against complacency.
+True love is not idle or complacent; it is active and seeks to uplift and support those in need, manifested through compassionate action, and extending a helping hand to those in need.
 As God’s people, we are called to be distinct by demonstrating love, mercy, and kindness to our neighbors.
 By doing so, we not only fulfill the commandments of God but also reflect His character and bring glory to His name.

-3. When faced with the opportunity to help someone in need, do I shy away or hide myself, or do I respond with a compassionate heart and a willingness to act?
+Have I allowed my faith to become stagnant, lacking the accompanying works of love and service that demonstrate its authenticity?
+Am I truly aware of the needs of those around me, or have I become blind or indifferent to their struggles?
+When faced with the opportunity to help someone in need, do I shy away or hide myself, or do I respond with a compassionate heart and a willingness to act?

 Scripture Writing: James 2:14

-Song: When I needed a neighbour
+Song: When I Needed a Neighbour

-For more daily devotions like this – At the Potter’s Wheel (Kindle)
+For more daily devotions like this At the Potter’s Wheel (Kindle)

 Author